Boeing 787 Dreamliner: Operational history

-Early operators discovered that if the APS5000 Auxiliary power unit was shut down with the inlet door closed, heat continued to build up in the tail compartment and cause the rotor shaft to bow.
+Early operators discovered that if the APS5000 auxiliary power unit (APU) was shut down with the inlet door closed, heat continued to build up in the tail compartment and cause the rotor shaft to bow.
 It could take up to two hours for the shaft to straighten again.
 This was particularly acute on short haul flights as there was insufficient time to allow the unit to cool before a restart was needed.
 Procedures were modified and the APU was later redesigned to address the issue.

 On September 15, 2012, the NTSB requested the grounding of certain 787s due to GE engine failures; GE believed the production problem had been fixed by that time.
 In December 2012, responding to unhappiness within the airline industry at the continuing issues affecting the aircraft, Boeing CEO James McNerney stated that he regretted the impact on passengers: he went on to say that the 787's issues had been no greater than those experienced with the introduction of other Boeing models such as the 777.

 In March 2014, Mitsubishi Heavy Industries informed Boeing of a new problem that was caused by a change in manufacturing processes.
 Employees did not fill gaps with shims to connect wing rib aluminum shear ties to the carbon composite wing panels; the tightened fasteners, without shims, cause excessive stress that creates hairline cracks in the wings, which could enlarge and cause further damage.
 Forty-two aircraft awaiting delivery were affected, and each required one to two weeks to inspect and repair.
 Boeing did not expect this problem to affect the overall delivery schedule, even if some airplanes were delivered late.

 Dispatch reliability is an industry standard measure of the rate of departure from the gate with no more than 15 minutes delay due to technical issues.
 The 787-8 started out with a ~96% operational reliability, increasing to ~98.5% in April 2015.
 Daily utilization increased from five hours in 2013 to twelve hours in 2014.
 Dispatch reliability grew to 99.3% in 2017.